STUDENTS Policy

 disciplinary consequences will be imposed.
 (See also Regulation 2610 -

 Behavioral Expectations.)
-In addition and pursuant to the Every Student
+In addition and pursuant to

-notified in writing of their right to a school transfer.
+victims will be notified in writing of their right to a school transfer.

 For